FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 ## Article List

-The normal view includes six items per article.
+By default, the normal view includes six items per article.
 From left to right:
 * **Read status:** An envalope icon to show if the article has been read or not.
 Closed envalopes are unread, open envalopes are read.
 Clicking on the icon will toggle the read status.
 * **Favourite status:** A star icon to show if the article has been favourited or not.
 Filled stars are favourited, empty stars are not.
 Clicking on the icon will toggle the favourite status.
 * **Feed name:** The name of the feed that the article is from.
 Clicking the feed name will move to that feed's view in normal view.